IT’S NOT JUST YOU !

 CHOLESTEROL is the “grandmother of all [steroid] hormones”.

-On the other hand the glucocorticoids, cortisol being the principal one, which produce as part of the body’s emergency response, tend to lower mood, self-awareness, self-esteem and empowerment.
+What is not evident from the flowchart, is that Progesterone [via Conversion to Allopregnanlolone] and Testosterone are particularly active within the brain and central nervous system, raising levels of mood, self-awareness, self-esteem and empowerment, while the glucocorticoids, cortisol being the principal one, which are produced as part of the body’s emergency response, tend to lower mood, self-awareness, self-esteem and empowerment.

-Also not evident is that processing of Pregnenolone to Progesterone, of Progesterone to Allopregnanolone and of DHEA to Testosterone, is performed inside every individual cell, including brain and nerve cells, and not by the Adrenal glands themselves.
+Also not evident is that processing, of Pregnenolone to Progesterone, of Progesterone to Allopregnanolone and of DHEA to Testosterone, is performed inside every individual cell, including brain and nerve cells, and not by the Adrenal glands themselves.

 This is termed “Intracrinology” (See the article regarding Professor Fernand Labrie).